AfSA’s leadership team comprises pioneers in space science and policy, dedicated to advancing Africa’s role in global space exploration.

 Rwanda

-Éliane Ubalijoro, PhD is Chief Executive Officer of the Center for International Forestry Research and World Agroforestry (CIFOR-ICRAF) and Director General of ICRAF.
-An accomplished leader with a background in agriculture and molecular genetics, she serves on several boards and has been recognized for outstanding contributions to innovation, gender equity and sustainable prosperity creation.
+Éliane Ubalijoro, PhD, is Chief Executive Officer of the Centre for International Forestry Research and World Agroforestry (CIFOR-ICRAF) and Director General of ICRAF.
+An accomplished leader with a background in agriculture and molecular genetics, she serves on several boards and has been recognised for outstanding contributions in the areas of innovation, gender equity, and sustainable prosperity creation.

-Dr Ubalijoro has been a Professor of Practice for public-private sector partnerships at McGill University since 2008.
+Dr Ubalijoro has been a professor of practice for public-private sector partnerships at McGill University since 2008, with research interests focusing on innovation, gender and sustainable development for prosperity creation.
 From 2021 to March 2023, she was the Executive Director of Sustainability in the Digital Age and the Canada Hub Director for Future Earth.
-She is a member of Rwanda’s National Science and Technology Council and Presidential Advisory Council, the Impact Advisory Board of the Global Alliance for a Sustainable Planet, the Science for Africa Foundation, the Capitals Coalition Supervisory Board, the External Advisory Committee to the Chief Statistician of Canada and Environment and Climate Change Canada on Canada’s first Census of Environment, Digital Green and Genome Canada, among others.
-She is also a fellow of the International Science Council and a member of the first elected African Space Council as of February 2024.
+She is a member of Rwanda’s National Science and Technology Council and Presidential Advisory Council, the Impact Advisory Board of the Global Alliance for a Sustainable Planet, the Science for Africa Foundation, the Capitals Coalition Supervisory Board, among others.
+She is a fellow of the International Science Council and a member of the African Space Council.

 Nigeria

-Dr. Rakiya Abdullahi Babamaaji (FGEOSON, MCOMEG) is a Deputy Director, Strategic Space Applications Department, National Space Research and Development Agency (NASRDA).
-Her expertise is in Geosciences, Water Resources, Environmental Assessment, RS and GIS etc. She has worked as a graduate research assistant at Hydrolab, University of Missouri Kansas City (UMKC), USA (2008 – 2012), also part time teaching assistant, geology department, Missouri Community College Maplewood Campus, Kansas City, USA (Jan – June 2014).
-She conducts research amongst which are: Hydrological modelling and Land use Land cover (LULC) of Lake Chad Basin (LCB) supported by NASRDA/NSF/NASA, Hydrological modelling of Katsina-ala river basin: an emerging scenario from Lake Nyos threat supported by NASRDA/UMKC.
-Dr Rakiya was an intern from May – August 2005 with Canadian Space Agency (CSA), Commercialization Office (GRIP) and carried out research under Water Related Issues and Space application in Africa.
-She has also supervised and coordinated researches in the use earth observation technology in Agriculture, Eco-conservation, Disaster and Water resources.
+She conducts research which includes: Hydrological modelling and Land use Land cover (LULC) of Lake Chad Basin (LCB) supported by NASRDA/NSF/NASA, Hydrological modelling of Katsina-ala river basin: an emerging scenario from Lake Nyos threat supported by NASRDA/UMKC.
+Dr Rakiya was an intern from May to August 2005 with the Canadian Space Agency (CSA) Commercialisation Office (GRIP) and conducted research on water-related issues and space applications in Africa.
+She has also supervised and coordinated research in the use of earth observation technology in Agriculture, Eco-conservation, Disaster and Water resources.

-She was formerly vice chair Africa Union Science and Technology Advisory Group on Disaster Risk Reduction from 2021 – 2023, a Vice chair of ITU/WMO/UNEP Focal Group on Global Initiative on Resilience to Natural Hazards through AI Solution.
-A member of Project Implementation Team (PIT) for Geo-referenced Infrastructure and Demographic Data for Development (GRID3) Nigeria.
-She is the coordinator, CropWatch Nigeria program.
-The NASRDA desk officer for World Bank Nigeria ACReSAL project.
-She is also one of two African Scientists invited into United Nations Disaster Risk Reduction Global Risk Assessment Framework (UNDRR GRAF) Steering Group.
-Dr. Rakiya was elected into the Africa Space Council at the 37th Ordinary Session of the Assembly of the Heads of State and Government of the African Union, held from February 14th – 15th, 2024.
+She is the Vice Chair of ITU/WMO/UNEP Focal Group on Global Initiative on Resilience to Natural Hazards through AI Solution.
+A member of the Project Implementation Team (PIT) for Geo-referenced Infrastructure and Demographic Data for Development (GRID3), Nigeria.
+She is the coordinator of the CropWatch Nigeria program.
+The NASRDA desk officer for the World Bank Nigeria ACReSAL project.
+She is also one of two African Scientists invited into the United Nations Disaster Risk Reduction Global Risk Assessment Framework (UNDRR GRAF) Steering Group.
+Dr Rakiya was elected to the Africa Space Council at the 37th Ordinary Session of the Assembly of the Heads of State and Government of the African Union, held from February 14th to 15th, 2024.
 Dr Rakiya is also a Member of the Advisory Board of the EO AFRICA R&D Facility.

-Dr. Rakiya is a fellow of Geospatial Society of Nigeria (GEOSON) and a member of the following professional organizations too: Council of Mining Engineers and Geoscientists (COMEG), Nigeria Mining and Geosciences Society (NMGS), Nigerian Association of Geodesy (NAG), Nigerian Association Of Hydrological Sciences (NAHS), America Geophysical Union (AGU), Africa Women in GIS (AWiGIS), Africa Association of Remote Sensing of the Environment (AARSE), GMES & Africa Academic Network, Women in GMES & Africa, etc.
+Dr Rakiya is a fellow of the Geospatial Society of Nigeria (GEOSON) and a member of the following professional organisations, too: Council of Mining Engineers and Geoscientists (COMEG), Nigeria Mining and Geosciences Society (NMGS), Nigerian Association of Geodesy (NAG), Nigerian Association of Hydrological Sciences (NAHS), American Geophysical Union (AGU), Africa Women in GIS (AWiGIS), Africa Association of Remote Sensing of the Environment (AARSE), GMES & Africa Academic Network, Women in GMES & Africa etc.

 Djibouti

 Aboubaker Hassan is a prominent figure in the scientific and administrative landscape of Djibouti, having held major responsibilities within the government and in various technical and educational fields.
-Originally from Djibouti, he has distinguished himself through a remarkable academic and professional journey, significantly contributing to the country’s development, particularly in the sectors of higher education, research, and technological innovation.
+Originally from Djibouti, he has distinguished himself with a remarkable academic and professional career that has led him to contribute significantly to the development of the country, particularly in the sectors of higher education, research, and technological innovation.

-One of the flagship projects he coordinates is the Program for the Professionalization and Digitalization of Higher Education (PNE), funded by the French Development Agency.
-This program aims, among other things, to establish a Center of Excellence for Digital and Innovation and to professionalize academic programs at the University of Djibouti to obtain accreditation from HCERES.
+One of the flagship projects he coordinates is the Professionalisation and Digitalisation of Higher Education (PNE) program, funded by the French Development Agency.
+This program aims to create, among other things, a Centre of Excellence for Digital Innovation and to professionalise sectors within the University of Djibouti with a view to their accreditation by HCERES.

 Morocco